nn

 Is CBT available via telehealth?

 Yes.
 All of our psychologists offer telehealth sessions via secure video call, available Australia-wide.
+Telehealth is just as effective as in-person therapy for most presentations.

 Is CBT effective?